BrianAA/dashchat/README.md

 ## Variables
-Variables work by embedding the following syntax within a line <variables.$your_variable> you then can handle that variable in your game and return it back to the DashChat by setting the static variable `currentVariable` this will then replace the variable in the string and proceed to finish processing the line.
+Variables work by embedding the following syntax within a line: `<variables.$yourVariable>` you then can handle that variable in your game and return it back to the DashChat by setting the static variable `currentVariable` this will then replace the variable in the string and proceed to finish processing the line.